Himanshu081/Himanshu081/README.md

   <br><br>
   <samp>
 I'm Himanshu ,Currently i am working as ETL Developer in Aon Consulting.
 I have  2 years of experience in field of Data Analytics,SQL,Python,Excel and Tableau
-.I have worked closely with clients from industries like Insurance ,Finance and Healthcare domain.
+.I have worked closely with clients from diverse domains like Insurance ,Finance and Healthcare.
 I am passionate about empowering business decisions through data analytics.